Brommstein/league_of_leagues_frontend/README.md

 # Summary of Application

 Quick team building/captain finding application that helps League of Legends players group up and play together.
-Along with an account creation and a team builder, the application also discplays what days that the teams are available for unofficial or official games.
+Along with an account creation and a team builder, the application also displays what days that the teams are available for unofficial or official games.

 # Created with